Sudden Impact: How traffic, holiday shopping, and gas prices could change as the international bridges reopen Monday

-EL PASO, Texas (KTSM) – For the first time since March 2020, the international bridges will reopen to vaccinated travelers, crossing for non-essential purposes this coming Monday; just scant days away from the start of the holiday season.
+EL PASO, Texas (KTSM) — For the first time since March 2020, the international bridges will reopen to travelers who are fully vaccinated against COVID-19 and crossing for non-essential purposes this coming Monday; just scant days away from the start of the holiday season.

-UTEP Economics Professor Tom Fullerton says in over the 19-month period that the bridges were closed to non-essential travel, El Paso lost approximately $300 million in retail sales.
+UTEP Economics Professor Tom Fullerton says in over the 19-month period that the bridges were closed to non-essential travel to slow the spread of the coronavirus, El Paso lost approximately $300 million in retail sales.

-With the bridges poised to be open, Fullerton says it’s a double-edge sword – while shoppers from across the border will boost retail sales, it could also mean more shortages.
+With the bridges poised to be open, Fullerton says it’s a double-edged sword — while shoppers from across the border will boost retail sales, it could also mean more shortages.

 “Those retail shortages are probably going to emerge much more quickly than they are in the rest of the country, so El Paso’s going to provide a preview to the holiday shopping conditions elsewhere in the United States as a consequence of a combination of the supply chain disruptions and all of the pent up demand that exists south of the border,” said Fullerton.